cryptoquick/qonsumer/README.md

 # problem?

-if you see the error: `Error: One of the nodes does not exist`: routes that depend on other routes should be defined after the other routes have been defined.
+if you see the error: `Error: One of the nodes does not exist`

+routes that depend on other routes should be defined after the other routes have been defined.